sftpgo/docs/docs/data-provider.md

+---
+description: "Initialize and manage the open-source SFTPGo data provider.
+Supports SQLite, PostgreSQL, MySQL, CockroachDB, and Bolt databases for user and configuration storage."
+---

 # Data provider initialization and management

 Before starting the SFTPGo server please make sure that the configured data provider is properly initialized/updated.